 Eklutna Estates Senior Housing

 Our design challenge was the site, the bottom of a south-facing U-shaped ravine.
-Naturally starved for direct sun access, the site is further deprived by low sun angles inherent to 41-degree latitude.
+Naturally starved for direct sun access, the site is further deprived by low sun angles inherent to 41 degree latitude.
 To compensate for the sheltered location, exterior openings were oversized and strategically located at the end of corridors instead of placing units.
 They provide access to day-light, wayfinding and visual connection to the outdoors. (outdoor temperatures range from -15 to 75 deg.
 F).
 Open floor plans in the units cantilever out to face the sun.
-A south-facing rooftop terrace provides residents with a safe place to garden, an important cultural tradition requested by the future residents.
+A south facing rooftop terrace provides residents safe place to garden, an important cultural tradition requested by the future residents.

 The design process for Eklutna Estates was successful because it included all stakeholders in the design phase.
 The process included future residents, the owner, operations managers, the design team and the builder.
 Future residents were included to assure that their culture and lifestyle were accommodated.
 The owner and manager advised on maintenance and leasing needs.
 Through a design-assist project delivery method, the builder guided the design team on schedule and costs during design.

 The design made a positive difference for the residents and the building owner immediately upon completion.
-The garden allows residents to grow native foods in summer which saves money and reduces potential injuries that the elderly sustain when travelling off-campus.
+The garden allows residents to grow native foods in summer which saves money and reduces potential injuries that elderly sustain when travelling off campus.
 Ample exterior windows provide maximum day-light which reduces energy consumption for lighting and costs for lamp replacement.
 Appealing design means the building maintains full occupancy.
-155 applications were received for the 59 available units and 100% occupancy was achieved within 4 months.
+155 applications were received for the 59 available units and 100% occupancy was achieved within a 4 months.

 June 10, 2020